FAQ: Fraud Monitoring with TC40 and SAFE

 How do TC40 and SAFE work?

-TC40 is the name of the report that issuing banks send to Visa to report fraudulent transactions as part of its Risk Identification Service, and SAFE (System to Avoid Fraud Effectively) is Mastercard’s analogous fraud monitoring program.
+TC40 is the name of the report that issuing banks send to Visa to report fraudulent transactions as part of its Risk Identification Service, and SAFE (System to Avoid Fraud Effectively) is Mastercard’s analogous fraud monitoring system.

 Information included in these reports can include: